tackvector/nvim/README.md

 That being said, here's a list of things that need improvement, followed by more information about the config:

 ## TODO:
-    - [ ] add vim-dadbod and dadbod-ui
     - [ ] research broken keymaps (can be found and tested in ../emaget/keymaps.lua)
-    - [ ] Learn more about and null-ls and consider re-adding it
     - [ ] Start creating and testing snippets to use.
-    - [ ] Learn more about null-ls
-    - [x] HTML tag snippets are needed
-    - [x] I think I figured this out but I got some weird errors in a CSS file...need to investigate
-    - [ ] Add arrow function snippets.
-    - [ ] MarkdownPreview is not opening files....investigation needed!
-    - [ ] I think the MarkdownPreview issue is related to a tmux issue I'm having...?
-Need to take a look at my .tmux.config
-    - [ ] Check recent Toggleterm changes
-    - [ ] See if web-view is working again...this may also have something to do with the tmux issue
-    - [ ] Fix typos (sorry, y'all...)

 ## *The short and sweet*
 My goals for this config were pretty straightforward: